 National Research by the National Crime Council found that 1 in 7 women have experienced severe abusive behaviour of a physical, sexual or emotional nature from a partner at some times in their lives.
 The survey estimates that 213,000 women in Ireland have been severely abused by a partner.
 (Domestic Abuse of Women and Men in Ireland: Report on the National Study of Domestic Abuse, National Crime Council and ERSI, 2005).

-In a one-day survey in 2014, 475 women and 301 children were accommodated and/or received support from a domestic violence service.
-(Safe Ireland National Domestic Violence Statistics 2014)
+In 2016, 10,101 women and 3,685 children were accommodated and/or received support from a domestic violence service.
+(Safe Ireland National Domestic Violence Statistics 2016)

 Domestic violence - the International context